robinhilliard/defunit/README.md

 ```

 Note that core/other isn't an SI vs Imperial units thing - kmh is an SI unit,
-but it's not the velocity unit the developer has chosen to work in, which in this case
+but it's not the velocity unit the developer has chosen to work in (ms-1).
+You are free to
-is metres per second.
+choose whatever units suit as your core set - FPS, currencies, or perhaps fully-laden-jumbo-jet
+ oil-rig emperor penguins if you're a Discovery Channel researcher.

 DefUnit will create sensible `@doc` and `@typedoc` attributes.
 If you use
 [Pandoc](http://pandoc.org) with ex_doc on your module by installing Pandoc and adding: